Rayna Jaymes: Season 1

 After two decades of topping the charts, Rayna Jaymes' career has begun to fall.
 Her latest album flopped so her record label suggests she open for the young country pop star Juliette Barnes (Hayden Panettiere).
-Juliette hates Rayna because her mother Jolene (Sylvia Jefferies) was a fan of hers.
-When the president of their label, Marshall Evans, suggests that Rayna should collaborate with Juliette at a party for Edgehill, they write a song together.
+Juliette hates Rayna because her mother Jolene (Sylvia Jefferies), whose relationship with Juliet is deeply troubled, was a Rayna James fan.
+When the president of their label, Marshall Evans, suggests that Rayna should collaborate with Juliette at a party for Edgehill — impressing upon each artist the penalties the label will impose for refusing — they write a song together.
 After their duet "Wrong Song" becomes a success, the two go on to co-headline a tour together.
 While Rayna is on tour Teddy visits her, telling her that he wants a divorce.

 When Marshall threatens to release a Greatest Hits album against her will, Rayna decides to work on a new album with a non-country producer, Liam McGuinness.
 At first, Liam doesn't want to work with her.
 He changes his mind and then joins her band.
 When Rayna has the idea to start her own label, Liam does something behind her back.
 She fires him and dissolves their partnership.
 The two later reconcile and continue to work on her album.
 While they are on a break from the tour, Liam asks Rayna to spend the weekend away with him in St. Lucia.
 While she is packing for the trip, she realizes it feels wrong for her to go.
 She then goes to Deacon and tells him that she loves him and always has.
 The two spend the night together.